bowen1993/leetcodes/container-with-most-water.md

 ## Analysis

-This is a two pointer problem
+This is a two pointer problem.

+The volume of contained water is related to both the lowest high of two lines and distance between two lines.